UccioFontana/emergency_analyzer_ai/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU Affero General Public License v3.0 License.

 ## Contributors